Contributor Guidelines

 Writing Tests

-Robolectric is a unit testing framework and it is important that Robolectric itself be very well tested.
+Robolectric is a unit testing framework, and it is important that Robolectric itself is very well tested.
 All classes should have unit test classes.
 All public methods should have unit tests.
 Those classes and methods should have their possible states well tested.
-Pull requests without tests will be sent back to the submitter.
+Pull Requests without tests will be sent back to the submitter.

-If change is related to third-party tool, e.g. Mockito and Mockk, please consider to create related module or tests at Robolectric's integration_tests to test third-party too's regression.
+If the change is related to third-party tool, e.g., Mockito and Mockk, please consider creating a dedicated module in Robolectric's integration_tests

 instead of @Test(expected = SomeException.class)